 The Department of Pharmacology is housed in the T. Boone Pickens Biomedical Building on the North Campus of UT Southwestern Medical Center.
 The Department is also home to the Cecil H. and Ida Green Comprehensive Center for Molecular, Computational, and Systems Biology.

-The Department is composed of 25 primary tenure-track faculty members, including one Nobel laureate and three National Academy of Sciences members.
-Our faculty, postdoctoral fellows, and students are engaged in research projects funded by the National Institutes of Health, the Howard Hughes Medical Institute, the State of Texas, The Cancer Prevention Research Institute of Texas, and several private organizations.
+The Department is composed of more than 25 primary tenure-track faculty members, including one Nobel laureate and three National Academy of Sciences members.
+Our faculty, postdoctoral fellows, and students are engaged in research projects funded by the National Institutes of Health, the Howard Hughes Medical Institute, the State of Texas, the Cancer Prevention Research Institute of Texas, and several private organizations.

 We are actively involved in biomedical research areas that span a broad range of approaches, from integrative physiology and metabolism to molecular pharmacology and systems biology.
 The Department is also committed to training students from UT Southwestern Graduate School, UT Southwestern Medical School, and UT Southwestern School of Health Professions.